Birth defects of diethylstilbestrol: Sexual differentiation

 Research investigating the possible behavioral and psychosexual effects of prenatal DES exposure in human males occurred as early as 1973.
 This research has centered on a long-standing question of whether prenatal exposure to DES in offspring of mothers who were prescribed DES may have included sexual orientation and gender-related behavioral effects and physical intersex conditions.
 Kaplan published the first-known medical study (1959) of intersex condition in a male prenatally-exposed to DES.

 There is some evidence linking prenatal hormonal influences on sexual orientation, gender identity and transgender development, but this is an area of behavioral research that remains controversial.
 Several published studies in the medical literature have examined the hypothesis that prenatal exposure to estrogens (including DES) may cause significant developmental impact on sexual differentiation of the brain, and on subsequent behavioral and gender identity development in exposed males and females.
 One of the leading investigators of this area of research is June Reinisch, former director of the Kinsey Institute for Research in Sex, Gender, and Reproduction.
 Reinisch cited several cases of "male feminization" among prenatally DES-exposed males.

 An Internet survey reported a high rate of transgender and intersex identity in people assigned male at birth participating in an online support forum for DES sons.
 Of 500 respondents, about 32% identified as transgender, transsexual, gender dysphoric, or intersex (90, 48, 17, and 3, respectively).
 The first real study on transgender identity in people assigned male at birth who were prenatally exposed to DES was published in 2020 and found a very low incidence of transgenderism (2 in about 930 or around 0.2%).
 It wasn't possible to determine whether the incidence was higher than in controls due to the small number of cases, but the findings did indicate in any case that the influence of prenatal DES exposure on likelihood of being transgender would be only small at most.
+A French 2024 study on 253 DES males, however, found almost eightfold occurrence, 1.58%, of male to female transsexuals among DES males.